 Mert’s experience handling multiple clients with overlapping investigations across multiple government agencies at his prior boutique law firm enabled him to develop a broad and streamlined skillset – Mert can serve as a “one-stop-shop” for all trade remedy and customs concerns, and has the necessary competencies to complete all necessary data analysis, drafting, and administrative work needed for his active cases.
 Clients take assurance in the fact that Mert has the knowledge to complete the job from “nuts-to-bolts” and is sensitive to the scope and shape that they’d like their representation to take.

 I’m a tireless advocate for my clients – at the end of their case, they will walk away knowing that their attorney stood up for their interests to the best of his ability and 'left it all on the field.'

 Outside the Office

 Mert likes playing pick-up soccer and spending time with his wife exploring the different cultural and culinary options D.C. and the surrounding region has to offer.
 He enjoys both beer and wine flights, but spends too much time watching the Türkish Super Lig to develop an in-depth knowledge of either spirit.

 - Coordinated collection of factual background information, drafted corresponding legal documents, and prepared all data analysis for multiple, successfully initiated, antidumping duty Petitions brought before the Department of Commerce and International Trade Commission.

 - Drafted and delivered opening statements, witness testimony, and closing statements for import injury proceedings before the International Trade Commission.

-- Has served as lead drafter for nearly all different types of legal documents submitted in the course of AD/CVD investigations and administrative reviews by the Department of Commerce and International Trade Commission (g., questionnaire responses, all stages of briefing, scope ruling requests, changed circumstances review requests, etc.).
+- Has served as lead drafter for nearly all different types of legal documents submitted in the course of AD/CVD investigations and administrative reviews by the Department of Commerce and International Trade Commission (, questionnaire responses, all stages of briefing, scope ruling requests, changed circumstances review requests, etc.).